ugcd/solarius/README.md

 Q1: I use GEMMA for my qtl mapping analysis.
 Are there any special reasons to switch to SOLAR / `solarius`?

-A1: That depends on the type of analysis you are interested in.
+A1: That depends on the type of analysis.
 Some of the features SOLAR has and GEMMA does not:

 * GEMMA allows for a single random effect (the additive genetic), while SOLAR is flexible in the number of such effects.
    * By default, a SOLAR model has (1) the additive genetic (it is compulsory) (ID/FA/MO fields); and (2) the house-hold grouping (HHID field) effects.
 The `solarius` package can be easily used to specify such models with the two random effects.